1340 (6th March)

 John’s father, Edward III died following a stroke.
 He was succeeded by his ten year old grandson, Richard II

 .
-John acted as regent for his young nephew.
+John of Gaunt acted as regent for his young nephew.

 John went to France at the head of a large army to try to take Brittany.
 The mission was a failure because John was unable to feed such a large force due to the French occupation of the countryside.